SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - Articulation - Modulation of available parameters and usage of extra samples to produce expressive musical notes.
 - Case-insensitive - Indicates that a UTF-8 character or string treats alphabetic characters of upper or lower case as identical.
 - Case-sensitive - Indicates that a UTF-8 character or string treats alphabetic characters of upper or lower case as distinct.
-- Downloadable - SF version 2, 3 or SFe file obtained from the internet.
+- Downloadable - legacy SF2.0x, Werner SF3 or SFe file obtained from the internet.
 (Old meaning referred to the obsolete ROM system)
 - MIDI Bank - Groups of up to 128 presets, which can be selected by the two MIDI "Bank Select" control changes (CC00 and CC32).

 And these removals:

-- Preditor (refers to an old SF version 2 editor made by E-mu)
+- Preditor (refers to an old legacy SF2.0x editor made by E-mu)

 * * *

 ## 2.3 Parameter terminology

-The parameter terminology used in SFe version 4.0 is broadly the same as the E-mu® SF2.04 standard, with these additions:
+The parameter terminology used in SFe 4.0 is broadly the same as legacy SF2.04, with these additions:

 - Amplification - An increase in volume or amplitude of a signal.
 - Flat - Said of a tone that is lower in pitch than another reference tone.